mitranim/mitranim.github.io/templates/posts/warframe-headcanon.md

 So, what if rather than being a warframe, Vauban combines armor and various weapon systems to allow a regular human to act like one, living out the fantasy?
 "Hey look guys, I'm totally a warframe!"

 A friend suggested that perhaps Vauban is made so expensive in order to bankrupt the Corpus who're baited to manufacture it.
 (See the Codex entry above.)
-Alternatively, it's the cost of continuously manufacturing the expendable supplies, unnecessary for most warframes.
+Alternatively, it's the cost of continuously manufacturing the consumable supplies, unnecessary for most warframes.

 ## Human-looking Tenno associates are "peaceframes" {#tenno-peaceframes}